From Central Park to city hall, read on for everything you need to know!

 WHAT'S UP WITH CITY HALL?

-AUGUST 2021 UPDATE!
-As of July 19, 2021, couples are now able to book in-person marriage license (CLICK HERE) and ceremony (CLICK HERE) appointments at the Manhattan city clerk's office ("marriage bureau").
+UPDATED DECEMBER 2021!
+Couples are now able to book in-person marriage license (CLICK HERE) and ceremony (CLICK HERE) appointments at the Manhattan city clerk's office ("marriage bureau").
 Virtual marriage license appointments are still available (CLICK HERE) as well and are released 3 weeks ahead of time, each Thursday at 9am.

 Pre-pandemic, everything was walk-in only, which added to the fun and chaotic energy of City Hall weddings, but also led to the kinds of lines and crowds that made it very pandemic un-friendly and would sometimes lead to 3-hour wait times to get married.
+With the new reservation-only system, the booking process can be stressful but the actual ceremony process in person is quick and easy, taking only about 30 minutes.

 If you're looking for something else and/or want to include a few guests, there are a million other ways we can plan!
 New York City is full of parks, rooftops, hotels, restaurants, stoops, and more beautiful backdrops for your elopement or microwedding.
 You'll need a marriage license, an officiant, and a location.
 And me!
 I've worked with so many couples on their elopements that no matter what stage of planning you're at, I'm here to help and share all my tips and tricks.